Necrotizing Enterocolitis in the Newborn

 What is necrotizing enterocolitis in the newborn?

-Necrotizing enterocolitis (NEC) is a serious illness in newborns.
+Necrotizing enterocolitis (NEC) is a serious, life-threatening illness in newborns.
 It happens when tissue in the large intestine (colon) gets inflamed.
-This inflammation damages and kills some tissue in your baby’s colon.
+This inflammation damages and kills tissue in your baby’s colon.

 Any newborn can get NEC.
 But it’s most common in very sick or premature babies.
 This is especially true for babies who weigh less than 3 pounds, 4 ounces (1,500 grams).
-It is rare in older, larger babies.
 The smaller and earlier the baby, the higher the risk for NEC.
 NEC in full-term infants is usually associated with an event that causes low oxygen levels, such as a congenital heart defect.

 What causes NEC?